 Secure PaymentOur Family team can help you with all aspects of international law.
 Our solicitors have experience advising on legal matters in multiple international jurisdictions.

-Contact UsInternational family law involves a consideration of family law when one or more countries is involved in addition to England and Wales.
-Disputes can arise over which country the divorce should take place, where children will live or visit, and how financial settlements on divorce can be enforced.
+There are some common instances that come along with these family law cases, for example, disputes can arise over which country the divorce should take place, where children will live or visit, and how financial settlements on divorce can be enforced.

-Nuptial and cohabitation agreements may involve arrangements to be made regarding assets in multiple jurisdictions.International family law has developed as a result of families from other countries settling in the UK, and working and settling elsewhere.
-Disputes over where to issue divorce proceedings are more and more common requiring the expertise of international divorce lawyers.
-Such disputes have become more complex following Brexit, the UK’s departure from the EU, as the jurisdiction determining financial settlements, in particular maintenance awards have to be negotiated or adjudicated.
+International family law has developed as a result of families from other countries settling in the UK, and working and settling elsewhere.
+Disputes over where to issue divorce proceedings are more and more common requiring the expertise of international divorce lawyers to handle.

-Relocation of children disputes can arise where a parent with care of the childrenintends to move to another country against the other parent’swishes.
-Early specialist legal advice is always recommended.
+Often there may be disputes around the relocation of children, meaning disputes can arise where a parent with care of the children intends to move to another country against the other parent’s wishes.

-Nuptial agreements and cohabitation agreements are negotiated for couples who wish to confirm their intentions as to property ownership and may wish to ringfence their assets in the event of relationship breakdown.
+Nuptial agreements and cohabitation agreements are negotiated for couples who wish to confirm their intentions as to property ownership and may wish to ring fence their assets in the event of relationship breakdown.
 If these assets are held in other countries, these agreements are negotiated also with the benefit of foreign legal advice.

 Mediation and arbitration are good alternative out of court solutions to litigation disputes, which ensure that the process can be kept confidential, more amicable as well as more streamlined.